jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   [record audio]: #recording-audio-from-video

-For Pathoma and SketchyMicro, I recorded the audio to mp3 so that I could listen to it while commuting or exercising.
+For [Pathoma] and [Sketchy Micro], I recorded the audio to mp3 so that I could listen to it while commuting or exercising.
 While lacking the visual learning experience it's a way to eek out a little extra learning, but keep in mind that it's not as engaging or valuable as watching the videos to pick up the